gmail email-deliverability sender-reputation

 • 0.10% - 0.30%: Warning zone — investigate immediately

-• Above 0.30%: Critical — Google may start blocking your mail
+• Above 0.30%: Critical — Gmail is actively filtering or rejecting your mail

 Note: Gmail’s spam rate often differs from what your ESP reports because of how Google counts authenticated messages.